shidantowfiq/automatedChangePackages/README.md

 ### Prerequisites:
-- Change Packages should be stored under `REPO_PATH`
+- Change Packages must be stored under a folder below the branch, such as the name of the system where the change package was created or another grouping name, which is defined using the Directory Template field in the OIEP delivery configuration using 'Change Package Git Delivery' method (e.g. $systemname$/$changepackageid$).
+This folder label is defined by '$systemname$' in this example, and will be used in the `REPO_PATH` variable.
-- To use workflows user must create key pair used to connect via `SFTP` with remote server and have permissions to connect and upload using these credentials.
+- To use workflows, the user must create public/private key pairs, which are also used to connect via SFTP from a local computer, using Open SSH format, where the key starts with '-----BEGIN OPENSSH PRIVATE KEY-----' and ends with '-----END OPENSSH PRIVATE KEY-----'.
+The remote server must have permissions to connect and upload using these credentials.
+A recommended approach of using a local scp/sftp client to confirm access to the sftp before setting up automation.
-- For workflow 'Create Change Package on change' path to the repository (`stibo-user` in the following example) needs to be directly modified, here is the fragment where change has to be applied:
+- For the workflow 'Send Change Package on Change', update the branch if using something different from "main" and set path to be monitored for change within the repository.
+Prior to running the action, update this code, replacing `stibo-user` with the value that REPO_PATH resolves to, followed by '/**'):
   ```
   on:
   push: